pal-robotics-forks/mujoco_ros2_control/docs/TOOLS.md

 ```

 By default, the tool will pull a URDF from the `/robot_description` topic.
-However, this is configurable at exection time.
+However, this is configurable at execution time.
 A complete list of options is available from the argument parser:

 ```bash